-Scotland’s theatre has a long tradition spanning centuries and continuing to the present day.
-From professional, amateur and community performing companies, to the multitude of dedicated theatre and arts festivals which take place all over the country every year, it’s safe to say that Scotland truly soaks up theatre in all of its forms!
+Scotland's dedication to performing arts spans centuries and we continue to be a world-leader in modern times.
+From professional, amateur and community performance companies, to the multitude of dedicated arts festivals (including the world's largest arts festival) that take place each year.
+It's safe to say that Scotland is the ideal location to soak up the arts in all its forms!

 The National Theatre of Scotland (NTS) is Scotland's national theatre and performing company.
 Launched in 2006, NTS has no central location.
 Instead, the company takes theatre to the people of Scotland – and beyond – by performing anywhere they can connect to an audience, including airports and high-rises, forests and ferries, drill halls and football pitches, pubs and factories.

 The associated Edinburgh Fringe Festival brings thousands of performers to the city, from big names in the world of entertainment to unknown artists looking to build their careers.
-The festival includes theatre, comedy, dance, music, exhibitions and various events.
+The festival includes theatre, opera, dance, comedy, music, exhibitions and various events.

 Scotland plays host to a wide variety of additional theatre festivals, such as Glasgow's Bard in the Botanics, where classic Shakespeare is performed against the backdrop of Glasgow's internationally famous gardens.